AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 **Entity parameters required**

-* `entity.categoryId` or the item attribute for popularity based if the criteria is based on the current or the item attribute.
+* `entity.categoryId` or the item attribute for popularity based if the criteria is based on the current item or the item attribute.
 * Nothing must be passed for Most Viewed/Top sold across the site.

 **Readings**